Aape Pein Siyaape

-Aape Pein Siyaape is a 2021 Indian Punjabi-language film, written and directed by Sharhaan Singh.
-The film stars Rajesh Sharma, Aditi Aarya and Sharhaan Singh in lead roles.
+Aape Pein Siyaape is a 2021 Indian Punjabi-language film, written, produced and directed by Sharhaan Singh.
+The film stars Rajesh Sharma, Sharhaan Singh, Amandeep Singh, Lakha Lakhwinder Singh, Sabby Suri, Aditi Aarya in lead roles.

 Synopsis

 Three boys- Bunny Singh Dhillon, Mithu Sekoon, and Varinder Bagga- try to sort out their issues in life.
 Bunny is generally unhappy in life, Lakhwinder wishes to marry Simmy Singh, and Varinder wants to become a Punjabi actor.
 Unfortunately, due to a lack of money, they all have to resort to crime to get by.